DeFi-Kai/Jupiter-lend-liquidation-risk/README.md

 This project examines Jupiter Lend's onchain lending activity, beginning with historical liquidations.
 The liquidation dataset is built using DuneSQL and reconstructs events from raw data to identify liquidated positions, collateral seized, debt repaid, liquidators, and the use of flashloans.

-Position-level risk modeling, distance-to-liquidation, stress testing, and liquidation-at-risk analysis are not yet implemented.
+Next steps: Implementing Position-level risk modeling, distance-to-liquidation, stress testing, and liquidation-at-risk analysis.

 ## Roadmap